Sunday

 9:00 am - 12:30 pm

-Ligand Activated Ion Channels and Synaptic Transmission
+Ligand Activation of Ion Channels and Synaptic Transmission

 Discussion Leader: Andrew Plested (Humboldt University of Berlin, Germany)